sdziallas/comp55/docs/labs/10-Timer.md

 **commit and push** since you've added something cool, in the commit message detail what it is you added.

+To get full credit for this lab, you should have your program make the squares disappear **and follow all the directions on when to push your code**.
+Make sure to push your final changes to your repository by the deadline.

 ## Bonus - "Hey!
 This is almost a game!"

 While this does not yet have the polish of some of the games you may